To be eligible for Special Olympics, participants must have an intellectual disability; a cognitive delay, or a developmental disability.

 Each Special Olympics program has specific age guidelines, depending on the type of activity.
 Community based programs offer athletes the programs necessary to develop important skills required in sport and everyday life.
 You can start as early as two years of age, but you are never 'too old' to start!

 Active Start and FUNdamentals are innovative play programs for children with intellectual disabilities that focus on physical literacy and basic motor skills development.
-Active Start and FUNdamentals are open to children between the ages of two and 12.
+Active Start and FUNdamentals are open to children between the ages of two (2) and twelve (12).

 Are there any other restrictions?